kalnajslab-org/StratoCore_LPC/platformio/PlatformIO.md

 1. Mash the Home symbol.
 This will open a tab with "Welcome to PlatformIO"
 1. Select "Import Arduino Project" under "Quick Access".
   1. Select the Teensy 4.1 as the board.
-  1. Choose the folder containing the StratoCore_LPC repository.
+  1. Choose the folder containing the temporary StratoCore_LPC repository.
   1. Choose Arduino as the framework.

 The project directory will be created in a directory with the name ~/Documents/PlatformIO/Projects/YYMMDD-HHMMSS-TEENSY41/.
 People complain that you can't specify the project name and folder.
 Still